flype44/VControl/DOCUMENTATION.md

 This command displays all the memory nodes found into the AmigaOS `Exec -> MemList`.

-It gives quite similar informations than `C:ShowConfig`.
+It gives quite similar information than `C:ShowConfig`.

 It should never fails since Exec is always available.